raffishquartan/postgres-fiddle/README.md

 ## Deploying postgres-fiddle

-SES requires Node >= 0.10, pm2 >= 0.12 and postgres >= 9.1.
+postgres-fiddle requires Node = 0.11.x, pm2 >= 0.12 and postgres >= 9.1.

 ### Installation

-**INSTRUCTIONS TO BE UPDATED TO USE INSTALLATION INSTRUCTIONS**

-### 0) Install to the desired location

-Uncompress `build/dist/postgres-fiddle-*.tar.gz` to the desired location
+1. Copy the distribution archive to the location of choice and extract it.
+2. Run `./scripts/install.py` and follow the instructions
+3. Follow the instructions
+  - for easy upgrades the install script creates a symlink that should be use to refer to the current install

+NB: These installation steps assume that Postgres is running at the time of installation.

+### Updating the configuration

+Run `./scripts/configure.py` and follow the instructions

+### Upgrading to a later version

+Run `./scripts/upgrade.py` and follow the instructions

-### 1) Edit postgres-fiddle configuration files
+### Manual configuration

-postgres-fiddle configuration is simple and manual.
-Edit the following files to adjust its configuration:
+If preferred, postgres-fiddle can also be configured by manually editing various files.
+They are as follows:

 - server/app/util/logger/logger_config.json
   - Server logger configuration (appenders, dest groups and log levels by logger)